-In addition, the obligation not to communicate or share confidential, non-public information applies to confidential, non-public information obtained from earlier solicitation processes for off-shore wind energy or clean energy and applies to the OSW Solicitation Processes, without regard to the effective date of this Standard of Conduct.
-Further, Evaluation Team and Bid Team members shall comply with the communications requirements in Sections 1.4 and 1.6 of the Section 83C Round 3 RFP
+In addition, the obligation not to communicate or share confidential, non-public information applies to confidential, non-public information obtained from earlier solicitation processes for off-shore wind energy or clean energy and applies to the Section 83C Round 4 process, subject to and without regard to the effective date of this Standard of Conduct.

-- 9. Common Supervisors are responsible for ensuring compliance with this Standard of Conduct and may not be a conduit and communicate directly or indirectly any confidential, non-public information obtained from a member of the Evaluation Team with a member of the Bid Team, and vice-versa, during the OSW Solicitation Processes, except as contemplated under the rules of the OSW Solicitation Processes or an RFP issued thereunder or this Standard of Conduct, regarding the following: - a the planning, conduct, administration, endorsement, or oversight of the development of the OSW Solicitation Processes or an RFP issued thereunder, or the evaluation of proposals, or the selection of proposed projects in connection with the OSW Solicitation Processes or an RFP issued thereunder or the negotiation of contracts thereunder; or, - b. the planning, conduct, administration, endorsement, or oversight of the development of a proposal in response to an RFP issued from the OSW Solicitation Processes on behalf of a Competitive Affiliate.
+- 9. Common Supervisors are responsible for ensuring compliance with this Standard of Conduct and may not be a conduit and communicate directly or indirectly any confidential, non-public information obtained from a member of the Evaluation Team with a member of the Bid Team, and vice-versa, during the Section 83C Round 4 process, except as contemplated under the rules of the Section 83C Round 4 process or an RFP issued thereunder, or this Standard of Conduct, regarding the following: - a. the planning, conduct, administration, endorsement, or oversight of the development of the Section 83C Round 4 process or an RFP issued thereunder, or the evaluation of proposals, or the selection of proposed projects in connection with the Section 83C Round 4 process or an RFP issued thereunder or the negotiation of contracts thereunder; or, - b. the planning, conduct, administration, endorsement, or oversight of the development of a proposal in response to an RFP issued from the Section 83C Round 4 process on behalf of a Competitive Affiliate.

-No National Grid employee or consultant/representative that is not an Evaluation Team member or Common Supervisor shall be given access to confidential, non-public information pertaining to the planning, conduct, administration, endorsement, or oversight of the development of the OSW Solicitation Processes or an RFP issued thereunder, or the evaluation of proposals, or the selection of proposed projects in connection with the OSW Solicitation Processes or an RFP issued thereunder or the negotiation of contracts thereunder.
+No National Grid employee or consultant/representative that is not an Evaluation Team member or Common Supervisor shall be given access to confidential, non-public information pertaining to the planning, conduct, administration, endorsement, or oversight of the development of the Section 83C Round 4 process or an RFP issued thereunder, or the evaluation of proposals, or the selection of proposed projects in connection with the Section 83C Round 4 process or an RFP issued thereunder.

-Further, no National Grid employee or consultant/representative that is not a Bid Team member or Common Supervisor shall be given access to confidential, non-public information pertaining to the planning, conduct, administration, endorsement, or oversight of the development of a proposal in response to an RFP issued under the OSW Solicitation Processes on behalf of a Competitive Affiliate.
+Further, no National Grid employee or consultant/representative that is not a Bid Team member or Common Supervisor shall be given access to confidential, non-public information pertaining to the planning, conduct, administration, endorsement, or oversight of the development of a proposal in response to an RFP issued under the Section 83C Round 4 process on behalf of a Competitive Affiliate.